ajfisher/interchange-arduino/README.md

 #define CONFIG_PIN 2
 ```

-AFTER the interchange.h include has been made (this will redefine the pin).
+_AFTER_ the `interchange.h` include has been made (this will redefine the setting).

 You should also provide a `FIRMWARE_VERSION` as a #define to provide the version
 of your firmware so it can be provided to the user properly.

-If you aren't in config mode you'll be in RUNNING state and you can see there's
+If you aren't in CONFIG state you'll be in RUNNING state and you can see there's
 some logic which determines if you should be using a custom address (this can
 be set by the user if they want to override the default) and then it drops through
-to picking up the set one or a given `DEFAULT_I2C_SENSOR_ADDRESS` which should
+to picking up the user defined one or a given `DEFAULT_I2C_SENSOR_ADDRESS` which
-also be `#define`d in your code.
+should also be `#define`d in your code.

 Once the I2C address is determined it will start the I2C wire library and you can
 set the `onRequest()` and `onResponse()` handler appropriately.